-In 2012, while working as a counselor and reading Thomas Merton’s New Seeds of Contemplation, Cassidy quit her job and made a pilgrimage to all seventeen Trappist/Cistercian Monasteries of the United States.
-Cassidy wrote, transcribed interviews, and photographed her entire experience at these seventeen spaces.
+In 2012, while working as a counselor and reading Thomas Merton’s New Seeds of Contemplation, Cassidy made a pilgrimage to all seventeen Trappist/Cistercian Monasteries of the United States.
+While there, she wrote, interviewed monks and nuns, and photographed her entire experience within these seventeen spaces.
+Her personal quest for silence was written about in this Des Moines Register feature article by Mike Kilen.

-Born and raised in Iowa, Cassidy moved to Los Angeles in 2013 to work as a Co-Producer on the documentary feature film IN PURSUIT OF SILENCE.
-The film’s success on the festival circuit and beyond has led to its upcoming theatrical release worldwide.
-Her quest for silence was written about in this Des Moines Register feature article by Mike Kilen.
+Born and raised in Iowa, Cassidy moved to Los Angeles in 2013 to work on the production team of the documentary feature film In Pursuit of Silence.
+The film’s success on the festival circuit and beyond led to its worldwide theatrical release.
+Her directorial debut short-film, Day of a Stranger, paints an intimate portrait of Thomas Merton’s hermitage years and is anticipated for release in the summer of 2020).

-Cassidy is available to be booked for speaking events and film presentations with In Pursuit of Silence.
+Cassidy is available to be booked for speaking events, film presentations, and photography.
 Contact Cassidy.

 Enjoy my work?
 Become a Patron.